winitzki/scall/tutorial/programming_dhall.md

 See the Appendix "Naturality and Parametricity" for a proof that the Church encodings of that form indeed represent mutually recursive types.

+### Church-encoded data structures at type level

+Dhall's built-in type constructors  `List` and `Optional` only work with values of ordinary types.
+One can create a list of Booleans, such as `[ False, True ]`, or an `Optional` value storing a number, such as `Some 123`.
+But it is a type error to write `[ Bool, Natural ]` meaning a list of type symbols, or `Some Text` meaning an `Optional` value storing the `Text` type symbol.

+Such "type-level" data structures can be implemented via the Church encoding technique.

+TODO

 ### Recursive type constructors

 A recursive definition of a type constructor is not of the form `T = F T` but of the form `T a = F (T a) a`, or `T a b = F (T a b) a b`, etc., with extra type parameters.